Historic sailing ships at sunset - Battle of the Nile marine oil painting

 In 2023, he was part of the Ocean Globe Race village in Southampton, where his paintings were acquired by sailors including Tracy Edwards and Marco Trombetti.
 His subjects range from Nelson's era warships and Pacific exploration vessels to modern yachts and aviation subjects.

 Working primarily in oils, Gregory combines meticulous historical research with a painterly approach.
-His current work on exploration vessels captures not only the ships themselves, but the dramatic landscapes they encountered — from Pacific islands to polar seas.
-Recent paintings are available in the gallery below, or follow on social media for studio updates.
+His current work on exploration vessels captures not only the ships themselves, but the dramatic landscapes they encountered.

 Latest from the Studio